succinctlabs/sp1-contracts/README.md

 This repository contains the EVM contracts for verifying SP1 PLONK EVM proofs.

 You can find more details on the contracts in the [`contracts`](./contracts/README.md) directory.

+Note: you should ensure that all the contracts are on Solidity version `0.8.20`.

 ## For Contributors